hypergraphql/hypergraphql/README.md

 ![HyperGraphQL](HyperGraphQL.png)  HyperGraphQL
 ======

-HyperGraphQL is a GraphQL query interface for RDF triple stores.
-It enables federated querying of local and remote RDF stores via SPARQL endpoints using GraphQL query language and schemas mapped  onto the target RDF vocabularies.
+HyperGraphQL is a [GraphQL](http://graphql.org) query interface for RDF triple stores.
+It facilitates federated querying of local and remote RDF stores via SPARQL endpoints using GraphQL query language and schemas mapped  onto the target RDF vocabularies.

 HyperGraphQL serves two key objectives:

-- hiding the complexities of the Semantic Web stack behind the GraphQL server, thus facilitating access to linked data via a simpler and more familiar to many clients GraphQL interface;
+- hiding the complexities of the Semantic Web stack behind the GraphQL server, thus enabling access to linked data via a simpler and more familiar to many clients GraphQL interface;
-- providing a flexible mechanism for restricting access to RDF stores down to naturally defineable subsets of (tree-shaped) queries, which can be efficiently handled by the RDF stores, thus minimising the impact on the stores' availability.
+- providing a flexible mechanism for restricting access to RDF stores down to naturally definable subsets of (tree-shaped) queries, which can be efficiently handled by the RDF stores, thus minimising the impact on the stores' availability.

-Alongside the standard JSON-based GraphQL answers, HyperGraphQL delievers also JSON-LD responses conveying full semantic context of the retrieved data.
-This makes HyperGraphQL a natural query interface for hypermedia-driven Web APIs backed by RDF stores.
+Alongside the standard JSON-based GraphQL answers, HyperGraphQL returns also [JSON-LD](http://json-ld.org) responses that convey full semantic context of the data.
+This makes HyperGraphQL a natural [Linked Data Fragment](http://linkeddatafragments.org) interface for hypermedia-driven Web APIs backed by RDF stores.

 ## Schema and context